elixir-lang/elixir-lang.github.com/_posts/2016-07-14-announcing-genstage.markdown

     # Sleep the configured time.
     Process.sleep(sleeping_time)

-    # We are a consumer, so we never emit items.
+    # We are a consumer, so we never emit events.
     {:noreply, [], sleeping_time}
   end
 end